quic/aimet/Docs/user_guide/index.rst

 model in either the TensorFlow or PyTorch training framework.
 This trained model is passed to AIMET using APIs for compression and quantization that we will look at in detail.
 AIMET returns a compressed/quantized version of the model that the users can fine-tune (or train further for a small number of epochs) to recover lost accuracy.
-Users can then export via ONNX to an on-target runtime like Qualcomm Neural Processing SDK.
+Users can then export via ONNX to an on-target runtime like Qualcomm\ |reg| Neural Processing SDK.

 Features